emelie-nilsson/fempowered/TESTING.md

 - **What I saw:** On the first open with DevTools, the layout sometimes looked wrong.
 After a hard reload it was fine.
 - **Why:** The browser served an old cached CSS and the device emulation changed the viewport.
 - **Fix:** In production, static files are versioned (hashed) via WhiteNoise, so fresh CSS is loaded automatically after deploy.
 Locally, I test with cache disabled and hard reload.
 - **How I checked:** Opened DevTools and tested different screen sizes with cache disabled.
-Layout remained correct with no horizontal scroll.
+Layout remained correct.

 ---